-- Parked in Employee Lot \$35.00 - Employee lots are designated as the horseshoe lot off of 10th and Cedar Streets and the North Tauy Jones Lot to include the four spaces on the southwest portion of the Behan Hall Lot located off of 9th and Poplar.
-Those lots are reserved for employees only Monday through Friday, 7:00 a.m. to 5:00 p.m. - Parked in 2-hour / Visitor Space \$35.00 Visitor parking is reserved around campus.
-These are for visitors to - Visitor parking is reserved around campus.
-These are for visitors to campus only, not faculty, staff or students. - Not a Legal Space \$35.00 space, double parking, parking on lawn (when not for specifically approved events), driving/parking on sidewalk.
+Parked in Employee Lot

+Employee lots are designated as the horseshoe lot off of 10th and Cedar Streets and the North Tauy Jones Lot to include the four spaces on the southwest portion of the Behan Hall Lot located off of 9th and Poplar.
+Those lots are reserved for employees only Monday through Friday, 7:00 a.m. to 5:00 p.m.

+Parked in 2-hour / Visitor Space

+Visitor parking is reserved around campus.
+These are for visitors to campus only, not faculty, staff or students.

+Not a Legal Space

 Vehicles may only be parked in clearly designated (via white-lined) legal parking spaces.
-These violations include, but are not limited to, parking in a travel lane, blocking another vehicle, taking more than one parking
+These violations include, but are not limited to, parking in a travel lane, blocking another vehicle, taking more than one parking space, double parking, parking on lawn (when not for specifically approved events), driving/parking on sidewalk.

-- Driving in Restricted Area \$35.00 Driving in spaces around campus where it is designated for authorized vehicles only. - Parked in Admissions Reserved Space \$60.00
+Driving in Restricted Area

+Driving in spaces around campus where it is designated for authorized vehicles only.

+Parked in Admissions Reserved Space